R887645/MTN-Customer-Churn-Analysis/README.md

 # MTN-Customer-Churn-Analysis
 This project analyzes customer churn for MTN using SQL Server.
 It covers data cleaning, KPI calculation, churn trend analysis, and churn driver insights.
-The goal is to identify why customers leave and recommend strategies to improve retention.
+My goal was to understand why customers leave and provide actionable recommendations for retention.